 Note that online purchase and delivery is only available to residents of Netherlands and the museumkaart.nl website is in Dutch only.

-The museum then needs to "activate" your card - you do have to fill in the small sticker that comes with the main form.
-Write the holder's name (naam), gender (M/V) and date of birth (geb. datum) plus the card's expiry date (vervaldatum kaart) and then stick it onto the card.
+The Museumkaart now comes in a CD-style case (below).
+Before using it for admission the first time, the museum needs to activate your card.
+You should fill in the details required on the card itself - the holder's name (naam), gender (M/V) and date of birth (geb. datum) plus the card's expiry date (vervaldatum kaart) which is date of activation plus 1 year.
 No ID or photograph is required to buy a Museumkaart, however the card should not officially be used by someone else.

 When visiting a museum you simply present your card at the admission counter and they will scan the barcode on the back.
 Some museums will give you a printed ticket, others will just let you in.

-In which Amsterdam museums can you buy a Museumkaart over-the-counter?
+In which Amsterdam museums can I buy a Museumkaart over-the-counter?